Christian Yelich Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.
+- The Braves pitching staff is fifth in the league with a collective 9.4 strikeouts per nine innings.

-- The Braves have the seventh-ranked team ERA among all league pitching staffs (3.85).
+- The Braves have a 3.87 team ERA that ranks sixth across all league pitching staffs.

-- The Braves give up the third-fewest home runs in baseball (109 total, 1.1 per game).
+- Braves pitchers combine to allow the fourth-fewest home runs in baseball (110 total, 1.1 per game).

-- Elder (7-2) gets the starting nod for the Braves in his 21st start of the season.
-He's put together a 3.30 ERA in 114 2/3 innings pitched, with 86 strikeouts.
+- Smith-Shawver takes the mound for his first start of the season for the Braves.

-- The right-hander last appeared on Sunday against the Milwaukee Brewers, when he threw six innings, allowing two earned runs while giving up four hits.
+- The 20-year-old righty makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.